coleifer/unqlite-python/README.md

 ### Transactions

-UnQLite supports transactions for file-backed databases (see [this post](http://unqlite.org/forum/trouble-with-transactions+1) for explanation).
+UnQLite supports transactions for file-backed databases (since transactions occur at the filesystem level, they have no effect on in-memory databases).

 The easiest way to create a transaction is with the context manager: